antoniogbn/tprog/README.md

 ```

+**note :**  * *For the TPROG,  the YANG files adopted to use the presented format including "___" after the items names.* *

-And the object classes files were generated inside **obj** folder, then once that is completed, the next step will be to create the task YAML file, the example below shows the file with 2 tasks :
+The object classes files were generated inside **obj** folder, then once that is completed, the next step will be to create the task YAML file, the example below shows the file with 2 tasks :

 ```
 ---